310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers.md

 {% endbubble %}

 {% bubble Midori sightired %}
 He really only ever does unnecessary things.
-Now I’ll have <em>more</em> things on me to deal with…
+Now I’ll have <em>more</em> things to deal with…
 {% endbubble %}

 {% bubble Shinobu idle %}